ManujGarggit/Advanced-xv6/README.md

 ### Priority Based Scheduler

 Instead of time, we compare the priorities.
 Static priority (default to 60) can be changed (explained below) by the user.
 Dynamic priority is calculated and compared:
+First compare the priority , if there is a tie then compare the no of times the process has been scheduler , if still there is a tie break it using creating time (process with lower start times should be scheduled further).

 ```c
 dynamic_pr = max(0, min(100, static_pr - niceness + 5))